 In addition to her role on FOX & Friends, Earhardt is the host of Ainsley's Bible Study on FOX News Media’s streaming service FOX Nation.
 Earhardt is also the author of four New York Times bestsellers, including three #1 children’s picture books, Take Heart, My Child: A Mother's Dream , Through Your Eyes: My Child's Gift to Me and I'm So Glad You Were Born: Celebrating Who You Are and her 2019 memoir, The Light Within Me: An Inspirational Memoir.

-Earhardt previously served as co-host of FNC's early morning wake up program, FOX & Friends FIRST (5-6AM/ET), from 2013 until joining FOX & Friends as co-host in 2016.
-Prior to joining FOX & Friends First, she worked as a reporter for FNC where she covered many high-profile news stories, including the arrest of kidnapper Ariel Castro in Cleveland, OH, the fatal 2013 EF5 tornado in Moore, OK, the death of actor James Gandolfini, the 2010 Deepwater Horizon oil spill and the 8.0-magnitude earthquake in China.
-She also provided live coverage of Pope Francis' most recent visit to New York City, the shooting at the Emanuel African Methodist Episcopal Church in Charleston, SC and the FortHood military base massacre.
-She also reported on the Veterans Affairs hospital investigation in Phoenix, AZ and the murder investigation involving the New England Patriot’s Aaron Hernandez.
-In May 2018, Earhardt provided on location, live coverage of the royal wedding of Prince Harry and Meghan Markle.
+Earhardt previously served as co-host of FNC's early morning wake up program, FOX & Friends First (5-6AM/ET), from 2013.
+Prior to joining FOX & Friends First, she was a New York based correspondent for FNC covering high-profile news stories, including the arrest of kidnapper Ariel Castro in Cleveland, the fatal 2013 EF5 tornado in Moore, Oklahoma, the 2010 Deepwater Horizon oil spill and the 8.0-magnitude earthquake in China.
+She also provided live coverage of Pope Francis' visit to New York City, the shooting at the Emanuel African Methodist Episcopal Church in Charleston, SC, the Fort Hood military base massacre, the Veterans Affairs hospital investigation in Phoenix, AZ and the murder investigation involving the New England Patriot’s Aaron Hernandez.
+In May 2018, Earhardt co-anchored live coverage of the royal wedding of then Prince Harry and Meghan Markle.

 Earhardt graduated from the University of South Carolina with a B.A. in journalism.